mfreed7/declarative-shadow-dom/README.md

 ```

-This approach might be perceived to be less confusing, since it avoids an HTML tag that doesn’t end up in the final tree, like `<template shadowroot>`.
+This approach might be perceived to be less confusing, since it avoids an HTML tag that doesn’t end up in the final tree, like `<template shadowrootmode>`.
 One downside is that it doesn't support text or comment nodes within the shadow root, and _requires_ that the nodes are removed from their textual position.
-Also, this approach might end up actually being **more** confusing to developers than a single `<template shadowroot>` element, which clearly divides `#shadowroot` content from light DOM content.
+Also, this approach might end up actually being **more** confusing to developers than a single `<template shadowrootmode>` element, which clearly divides `#shadowroot` content from light DOM content.

 # Performance